Human sacrifice: South America

-The Incas practiced human sacrifice, especially at great festivals or royal funerals where retainers died to accompany the dead into the next life.
 The Moche sacrificed teenagers en masse, as archaeologist Steve Bourget found when he uncovered the bones of 42 male adolescents in 1995.

 The study of the images seen in Moche art has enabled researchers to reconstruct the culture's most important ceremonial sequence, which began with ritual combat and culminated in the sacrifice of those defeated in battle.
 Dressed in fine clothes and adornments, armed warriors faced each other in ritual combat.
 In this hand-to-hand encounter the aim was to remove the opponent's headdress rather than kill him.
 The object of the combat was the provision of victims for sacrifice.
 The vanquished were stripped and bound, after which they were led in procession to the place of sacrifice.
 The captives are portrayed as strong and sexually potent.
 In the temple, the priests and priestesses would prepare the victims for sacrifice.
 The sacrificial methods employed varied, but at least one of the victims would be bled to death.
 His blood was offered to the principal deities in order to please and placate them.

-The Inca of Peru also made human sacrifices.
+Human sacrifice was also practiced by the Chimú.
+At Huanchaquito-Las Llamas in northern Peru, archaeologists identified a single mass sacrifice of more than 140 children dating to around AD 1450.
+Both boys and girls were among the victims.
+At nearby Pampa La Cruz, archaeologists have identified 227 sacrificed children and evidence of six sacrificial events spanning several centuries.

+Moche ceramic vessel from the culture's peak period, depicting the ritual sacrifice of captured enemy warriors thrown from mountain cliffs.

+Among the Lambayeque or Muchik peoples, excavations at Cerro Cerrillos uncovered 81 human skeletons interpreted as victims of human sacrifice, providing evidence for a distinct tradition of ritual killing on the northern coast of Peru.

+The Nasca of southern Peru practiced ritual decapitation and the taking of human trophy heads.
+Archaeological evidence indicates that some decapitated individuals were local people and were placed in ritual contexts, although researchers continue to debate whether Nasca trophy heads were primarily taken from sacrificial victims or defeated enemies.

+The Incas of Peru also practiced human sacrifice, especially at great festivals or royal funerals where retainers died to accompany the dead into the next life.
 As many as 4,000 servants, court officials, favorites, and concubines were killed upon the death of the Inca Huayna Capac in 1527, for example.
 A number of mummies of sacrificed children have been recovered in the Inca regions of South America, an ancient practice known as qhapaq hucha.
 The Incas performed child sacrifices during or after important events, such as the death of the Sapa Inca (emperor) or during a famine.